Norface-EUINACTION/Summary-scaling/README.md

     - [x] Pull labels into repo
     - [x] CLI
     - [ ] Documentation: 80% done
-    - [ ] Even more aggressive modularization
+    - [ ] Even more aggressive modularization  <<== EA: What does this mean?????
     - [x] Add preprocessing shell script and raw data
-    - [ ] Verify experiments fully reproducible: old numbers roughly reproducible, though now new, better performing and reproducible numbers
+    - [ ] Verify experiments fully reproducible: old numbers roughly reproducible, though now new, better performing and reproducible numbers    <<== ea: iS THIS DONE??
-    - [ ] Pull in Leiden's analysis code
-    - [ ] Test on Windows
+    - [ ] Test on Windows   <<< EA: WHY IS THIS RELEVANT???  u have a note below
     - [ ] Snapshot of data (in particular proposals/final acts before and after preprocessing validating our approach)

 * Once final acts annotations are available
-    - [ ] Migrate transformers pipeline
+    - [ ] Migrate transformers pipeline   <<==  EA  WHY  is this here and what does this imply?
     - [x] Comparatively evaluate generalization of scaling from LP-only to LP+FA

 # OEIL